ChrisIngham/LearningPython/README.md

 #### Saturday August 29

 - Looked at udemy python course videos.
 To reinforce the learning that I have completed already. https://www.udemy.com/course/complete-python-bootcamp/ Up to section 7 - Milestone project

+#### Sunday August 30

+- String manipulation
+    - Finished a bulletpoint adder, so when you have copied a list of items and forgot to add bullets, this will automatically add them to whatever you have copied.
+    - Also completed a pigLain translator.